Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

-I recently painted a nursery for a customer who preferred using a Benjamin Moore paint and color instead of mixing the color in a different paint brand we normally use.
-Having used Regal Select interior paint several years ago with positive results, I thought this would be a good opportunity to use it again for this project and share my thoughts on this popular paint.
+I painted a nursery for a customer who really wanted to use Benjamin Moore Regal Select paint and one of their colors instead of the Sherwin Williams paint I normally use.
+Having used Regal Select interior paint several years ago with good results, I thought this would be a good opportunity to use the paint again for a review.

-For this project, I painted the nursery in the Benjamin Moore color Super White (OC-152), using the pearl finish to make the walls more washable.
-The sheen of the pearl finish is basically the same as satin, but less shiny than semi-gloss.
-For those who don't like the sleek look of satin paint, use the less glossy eggshell finish instead of the pearl finish.
+For this painting project, I painted the nursery walls with Benjamin Moore color Super White (OC-152), using the pearl finish, which is similar to satin.
+The pearl finish is shinier and more washable, but less shiny than semi-gloss.

-I only painted one room with Regal Select, but my overall experience was very positive.
+My overall experience using Regal paint for this project was very positive.
 I painted only the walls with this product, using Behr urethane alkyd enamel (supplied by my customer) for the trim and door.
-The walls were previously a darker gray, requiring a separate coat of primer to help the Super White cover without having to apply multiple coats.
+The walls were previously painted a darker gray, requiring a separate coat of primer to help the Super White cover without having to apply multiple coats.

 Painting Interior Walls with Regal Select Paint

-Although Regal Select is a self-priming paint, I primed the gray walls white with one coat of Insl-X Aqua Lock water-based primer.
-If you're painting a light color over a dark color, it is cheaper and a lot easier to prime with an inexpensive primer first than buy extra paint and apply multiple coats.
-Glossy white paints, especially pearl/satin, cover poorly over dark colors without a prime coat, even if your paint is 'self-priming'.
+Glossy white wall paints tend to cover poorly over dark colors without a flat prime coat, even if your paint is 'self-priming'.
 For more information about self-priming paint, check out my article What You Should Know About All-in-One Paint and Primer.

 Benjamin Moore Regal Select Performance on Walls